hintron/nando-lang/readme.md

 > of the [Learn C](https://www.learn-c.org/) exercises (at least complete up to
 > the "Functions" lesson).

-> [!NOTE]
-> Avoid the temptation to look at solutions or to use AI - these exercises
-> are designed to help you learn by doing, so try to solve them on your own,
-> and type them out manually.
+Avoid the temptation to look at solutions or to use AI - these exercises are designed to help you learn by doing, so try to solve them on your own, and type them out manually.

 # Quickstart